brendonsoto/dotfiles_orig/meine_zettlekasten/elixir.md

 I need to see them in action in order to understand them better

+# Streams
+A stream is a way to process a set of data in a *lazy* like manner It operates on the current given data and then proceeds to process the next item It is useful for data that is streamed, when you may receive data in chunks as opposed to a whole lot Generally it is slower than `Enum`, but not when the given dataset is large

 # Strings
 *Interpolation*: `"Hello #{name}"`
 *Concatenation*: `"Hello " <> name` (like Semigroups in Haskell!)